SuperOfficeDocs/superoffice-docs/docs/documents/g-suite-document-integration/security.md

 ## Default access permission on documents

-Documents created via SuperOffice which are hosted in Google Drive will be given a default-permission that is “accessible to anyone in the Google G Suite" domain.
+Documents created via SuperOffice which are hosted in Google Drive will be given a default-permission that is "accessible to anyone in the Google G Suite" domain.
 This default behavior can be changed to "inheritance to folder" by contacting Support.

 ## Security-related UI details